Gas Filtration in Multiple Phases of Natural Gas Production

-Raw natural gas from the drilling process is far from clean, and filtration is needed in various phases of gas production, including drilling, treatment, transmission, and distribution.
+Raw natural gas from the drilling process is far from clean and requires filtration in various gas production phases, including drilling, treatment, transmission, and distribution.

 After extracting the raw natural gas from drilling, to make it commercially usable, the gas goes through multiple filtration processes to remove impurities and make it safe.
 Among the contaminants may be ethane, propane, butane, pentanes, water vapor, hydrogen sulfide (H2S), carbon dioxide (CO2), helium (He), nitrogen (N), and other compounds.

-There are many steps in natural gas production, and in each phase, filtration of the natural gas is necessary.
+There are many natural gas production steps, and in each phase, filtration of the natural gas is necessary.

 Natural Gas Drilling

-After a well is drilled, natural gas rises to the surface naturally.
+After drilling a well, natural gas rises to the surface naturally.
 The gas coming from the earth is full of contaminants.
 By filtering with particulate and coalescing filters, solids and liquids, such as sand, dust, and water, are removed.
 If they weren’t, these solids would likely damage the compressors.
 After gas compression, the natural gas goes through another filtration to remove compressor lube oil and then transported to treatment facilities.

 Treatment of Natural Gas

-At treatment facilities, natural gas is filtered through multiple filtration processes to remove hydrocarbons, water vapor, contaminants, and acid gas.
+Natural gas goes through multiple filtration processes at treatment facilities to remove hydrocarbons, water vapor, contaminants, and acid gas.
 The methane needs to be filtered and treated before transportation, and among the treatment processes are:

 Amine Sweetening is the removal of acid gases like hydrogen sulfide (H2S) and carbon dioxide (CO2) by subjecting the natural gas to amines and subsequently removing other trace hydrocarbons before the gas flows to the stripper.